jwernicki/jwernicki/README.md

 -->
 - 😎 I'm Jim - a technology leader, husband, and father of two children (and 2 dogs and 2 cats)
 - 🔭 I’m currently working on Site Reliability Engineers patterns and practices
 - ⚡ Fun fact: I love to try new things.
 Riding motorcycles in my latest adventure.
+I'm currently riding a sporty cruiser.